Looking for unique things to do in Las Vegas? I got you covered.

 Vegas has a rich history, with the Hoover Dam, mob and the Department of Energy all taking credit for its emergence in the middle of a previously barren desert.

-If you’re searching for fun and unique things to do in Las Vegas, you’ve come to the right place.
+If you’re searching for fun and unique things to do in Las Vegas (that don’t include gambling!), read on for my top picks.

 1) The Mob Museum